abhishekmallick1122/Career_path/README.md

 - **M1 (Next 2 weeks):** Add a ‘Role → Roadmap’ subpage with 3 roles fully fleshed out (skills, 3 projects, interview prep).
 - **M2 (1 month):** Implement a minimal progress tracker + GitHub Issues board for content contributions.
 - **M3 (2–3 months):** Build personalization quiz + email capture (newsletter) and community Slack/Discord.

 ---

-Absolutely, Abhishek!
-Here's a polished **📸 Screenshot Section** you can add to your GitHub README to showcase your project visually and professionally:

----